TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_8_Identity_Refresh_and_Recompute.md

 ## Why This Phase Is Risky

 If recompute is slow or broken:

 - Leavers keep access
 - Movers keep old access
 - Joiners wait too long

-Business risk lives here, not in aggregation.
+Business risk lives here, not in extraction.

+You can have perfect data and still have dangerous access.

 ---

-## How to Think When It Breaks

-Do not start with:
-“Why is aggregation broken?”

-Ask:
-- Is identity correct?
-- Did recompute run?
-- Did recompute succeed?
+## What Goes Wrong Here

+When access is wrong but identity is right, usually:

+- Recompute never ran
+- Recompute failed
-- Do role rules match identity?
+- Role or access rules don’t match identity fields

-Only then change anything.
+- Conditions are too strict or too loose

+The problem is rarely aggregation at this point.

 ---